How to identify and fix your 'sucky' marketing?

 Other factors: There could be other issues impacting the effectiveness of your marketing, such as lack of budget, lack of resources, or lack of planning and strategy.

 Below are some tips and strategies for evaluating and analyzing your campaigns:

-Set clear goals and objectives: Before a marketing campaign, you must define what you hope to achieve.
-This will help you measure the success of your efforts and identify areas for improvement.
+Set clear goals and objectives: Before a marketing campaign, you must define your goals.
+This will help you measure your efforts' success and identify improvement areas.

 Track and analyze metrics: There are many different metrics that you can use to evaluate the performance of your marketing efforts, such as website traffic, conversion rates, engagement rates, and ROI.
-It's important to carefully track and analyze these metrics to get a complete picture of your campaign's performance.
+It's important to carefully track and analyze these metrics to understand your campaign's performance.

 Conduct market research: Market research can provide valuable insights into your target audience and help you understand what is and isn't working with your marketing efforts.
 Consider conducting surveys, focus groups, or interviews to gather feedback and ideas for improvement.

 Test and experiment: One of the best ways to diagnose and improve your marketing efforts is to test and experiment with different tactics and strategies.
 This could include A/B testing different versions of marketing materials, trying out new channels, or targeting different audience segments.
 By analyzing the results of your tests, you can learn what works and what doesn't and make informed decisions about your marketing efforts.